-- The AHA gather historians experienced in digital scholarship into a working group that will keep itself informed of developments in the field and make members available to departments looking for expert outside reviewers for candidates at times of tenure and promotion. - The AHA should consider this working group as a resource that could also help to foster conversations using AHA Communities, and produce regular pieces for AHA Today and Perspectives on History related to digital scholarship. - The AHA consider sustaining a curated gallery of on-going digital scholarship so that historians can learn directly from one another as they conceive, build, and interpret new forms of scholarship. - The AHA should consider working with the editor of the American Historical Review to implement more regular reviews of digital scholarship, means for featuring digital projects, and peer review of those projects.
+• The AHA gather historians experienced in digital scholarship into a working group that will keep itself informed of developments in the field and maintain a directory of historians qualified to assist departments looking for expert outside reviewers for candidates at times of tenure and promotion.

+- The AHA consider this working group as a resource that could also help to foster conversations using AHA Communities, and produce regular pieces for the AHA's blog AHA Today, and Perspectives on History related to digital scholarship. - The AHA sustain a curated gallery of ongoing digital scholarship so that historians can learn directly from one another as they conceive, build, and interpret new forms of scholarship. - The editor of the American Historical Review consider implementing more regular reviews of digital scholarship, means for featuring digital projects, and peer review of those projects.